allowedcloud/allowed.cloud/src/tips/sync-github-to-s3.md

 We've discussed a simple way you can build your static website on Github with an Action and then sync the output to an S3 bucket.
 Not just any bucket though, a special bucket that we have configured to act as a web server.
 Still, we don't have our own domain name pointing to the website.
 In the next post, that is what we will go over.
 Doing that will not only allow us to use our own domain name.
 But it will also distribute our website throughout a far-reaching network.
 The benefit of that is people don't have to travel all the way to Eastern Virginia to visit our website.
 Which will make it load faster!

 It's worth thinking about how this process can relate to other circumstances.
 In our case, we're building and syncing a static website to an S3 bucket.
 But it doesn't have to be only that.
 There might be many situations where you need to take a file in a repository and put it into an S3 bucket.
 At the end of the day, that's all we're doing.
 With the added build step inbetween.
+I always find it helpful breaking things down to simplest terms.